Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: RM Application 3: Online Reinforcement Learning

+Recent outcome-level methods further improve the reliability and adaptability of reward signals during online RL.
+Rubric-ARM~\citep{xu2026rubricarm} jointly optimizes a rubric generator and a judge with RL from preference feedback, improving policy alignment in non-verifiable tasks.
+EvoRubrics~\citep{ding2026evorubrics} co-evolves a policy LLM and a rubric generator so that the reward criteria remain useful as the policy improves.
+Asghari \emph{et al.}~\citep{asghari2026efficientexplorationscale} incrementally updates both the RM and the LLM as choice data arrives, using the learned RM as the RL signal.
+CausalRM~\citep{wang2026causalrm} learns RMs from noisy observational user feedback and improves downstream RL performance by correcting feedback noise and selection bias.
+GPRL~\citep{umer2026gprl} replaces a single scalar reward with a structured preference model and carries its multiple preference dimensions into the policy update.
+UARM~\citep{pan2026uarm} equips RMs with calibrated uncertainty and down-weights unreliable GRPO advantages to stabilize RL.

 Distinct from outcome-based approaches, \textbf{process-level RL} employs fine-grained, dense reward signals at intermediate steps or tokens to optimize the policy model, typically delivered by a PRM.
-For example, Wang \emph{et al.}~\cite{wang2024mathshepherd} implement step-level PPO with a PRM to train LLMs on mathematical reasoning tasks.
-BackMath~\cite{zhang2025backmath} trains both forward and backward PRMs simultaneously, integrating them via PPO to enhance mathematical problem solving.
-StepTool~\cite{yu2025steptool} leverages generative LLMs to generate step-level rewards for policy gradient RL, thereby improving multi-step tool use through granular feedback on tool invocation and task contribution.
-PRIME~\cite{cui2025prime} employs an online-updated implicit PRM to supply token-level dense rewards in combination with outcome-level rewards, enabling more efficient PPO optimization.
-OREAL~\cite{lyu2025oreal} introduces a novel RL framework with a reward reshaping mechanism that enforces gradient consistency between positive and negative samples, while maintaining a lightweight token-level RM that estimates token-wise importance weights without an additional value network.
+Early process-level RL methods mainly focus on mathematical reasoning and step-level credit assignment.
+For example, Wang \emph{et al.}~\citep{wang2024mathshepherd} implement step-level PPO with a PRM to train LLMs on mathematical reasoning tasks.
+BackMath~\citep{zhang2025backmath} trains both forward and backward PRMs simultaneously, integrating them via PPO to enhance mathematical problem solving.
+StepTool~\citep{yu2025steptool} leverages generative LLMs to generate step-level rewards for policy gradient RL, thereby improving multi-step tool use through granular feedback on tool invocation and task contribution.

+Another group of methods studies how to derive smoother or more useful process rewards from online trajectories or outcome signals.
+PRIME~\citep{cui2025prime} employs an online-updated implicit PRM to supply token-level dense rewards in combination with outcome-level rewards, enabling more efficient PPO optimization.
+OREAL~\citep{lyu2025oreal} introduces a novel RL framework with a reward reshaping mechanism that enforces gradient consistency between positive and negative samples, while maintaining a lightweight token-level RM that estimates token-wise importance weights without an additional value network.
+TDRM~\citep{zhang2025tdrm} trains smoother PRMs with temporal-difference learning and uses them to make RL updates more stable and data-efficient.